avoumatsodo/avoumatsodo.github.io/_pages/about.md

 <hr style="border-top: 5px solid #000;">
 ## Welcome to my homepage 😊
 <div style="text-align: justify">
  I am a Ph.D.
-Candidate in Economics at the [University of Quebec at Montreal](https://uqam.ca/en/information/about/).
+Candidate in Economics at the <a href="https://uqam.ca/en/information/about/">University of Quebec at Montreal</a>.
 </div>

  <div style="text-align: justify">